 - On selection, an agreement will be signed between the recipient and Mophradat.

 - Project participants will be asked to commit to providing a narrative report at the end of their project to let us know what happened, help us understand their experience of the project, and how it fulfilled (or not) the overall objective of the program.

 You can apply by filling in an online form here.
-(Please note that you can’t save your application online; we recommend you to work offline and paste your answers into the form.)
+(Please note that you can’t save your application online therefore we recommend that you work offline and then paste your answers into the form.)